Last updated 5 August 2020.

 We may need to share your information with service providers who help us to deliver our projects, fundraising activities and appeals, for instance through handling responses to our emergency appeals.
 These ‘data processors’ will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.
 We do not allow these organisations to use your data for their own purposes or disclose it to other third parties without our consent and we will take all reasonable care to ensure that they keep your data secure.

 We will also comply with legal requests where disclosure is required or permitted by law (for example to government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime, subject to such bodies providing us with a relevant request in writing).

-Your data is only processed outside the EU where UK IN EUROPE CAMPAIGN has verified that appropriate standards and safeguards are in place.
+Your data is only processed outside the EU where MARCH FOR CHANGE has verified that appropriate standards and safeguards are in place.

-How long will UK IN EUROPE CAMPAIGN keep your personal information?
+How long will MARCH FOR CHANGE keep your personal information?